 There is also a different theory on how antidepressants work – that is changing the overall understanding of how these drugs benefit those who take them.

 This theory states that antidepressant medications increase flexibility in the brain (through “remodeling” the neurons in the brain) so the brain can respond in new ways.

-If we are seeing a psychiatrist or have tried antidepressants without much benefit, our primary physician may prescribe Benzodiazepines.
+If we are seeing a psychiatrist or have tried antidepressants without benefit, our primary physician may prescribe Benzodiazepines.

 Benzodiazepines are much better understood than antidepressants for anxiety but carry significantly more risk for tolerance and addiction.

-As a whole; the medical and scientific community do not completely understand how any of these medications work for anxiety (or depression).
+As a whole; the medical and scientific community does not completely understand how any of these medications work for anxiety (or depression).
 This is why you will often see “The exact mechanism of action is unknown” within medical/scientific research for almost every anxiety medication.

 Although we do not truly understand how these medications work – that’s not saying they are ineffective or we should avoid ever taking them.
 In fact, they can be highly effective for some of us (taking in to account possible side effects and other issues).

-While understanding exactly how these drugs work is unnecessary to benefit from them we should be aware that they may not be working for the reasons that we think they are.
+While understanding exactly how these drugs work is unnecessary to benefit from them, we should be aware that they may not be working for the reasons that we think they are.